MarkPflug/Benchmarks/readme.md

 ## Benchmark Environment

-Benchmark results were updated with latest package versions as of Nov 11, 2022, as well as updating to .NET 7.0.
+Benchmark results were updated with latest package versions as of Mar 23, 2023, as well as updating to .NET 7.0.

 The benchmark results reported here were run with the following configuration, unless otherwise noted:
 ```